irrdnet/irrd/docs/users/queries/index.rst

 ------------------------
-:doc:`Whois queries <whois>`, in the form of ``!iAS-EXAMPLE,1`` or ``-i mnt-by DEMO-MNT``, can be executed over a very small HTTPS API.
+:doc:`Whois queries <whois>`, in the form of ``!iAS-EXAMPLE,1`` or ``-i mnt-by DEMO-MNT``, can be executed over a small HTTPS API.
 This API offers exactly the same query functionality as whois queries over plain TCP sockets, at a small performance cost.
 However, clients can use any standard HTTPS client library.